-The value of 1,000,000 is chosen as a deflator to constrain the term $(\frac{1/(12\text{-month turnover})}{1,000,000})$ between zero and one1.
+The value of 1,000,000 is chosen as a deflator to constrain the term $$(\frac{1/(12\text{-month turnover})}{1,000,000})$$ between zero and one3.
 NoTD is the number of trading days in prior 12 months.
 LM12 incorporates the number of non-trading days with the stock turnover ratio, making it ideal for capturing trading continuity.
 For each stock, the size and value characteristics are held constant from July to June while the momentum, volatility, and liquidity characteristics change each month based on prior 12- month information.
 Accordingly, the empirical analysis starts from October 1987, one year after the starting point of the dataset.
 Finally, when we estimate the factor return function in Eq(4), the five characteristics are standardised in each month to have zero mean and unit variance.

 The construction of traditional factor-mimicking portfolios uses a predetermined cut-off rate on stock characteristics.
-For example, stocks within the top and bottom 30% of book-tomarket ratio are defined as value and growth portfolios respectively in Fama and French (1993).
+For example, stocks within the top and bottom 30% of book-to-market ratio are defined as value and growth portfolios respectively in Fama and French (1993).
 The value premium is the return difference between the value and growth portfolios.
-The process of our factor return generation as specified in Eq(4) does not impose any cut-off rate for a given stock characteristic.
-Rather, the factor return function is estimated simultaneously from all sample stocks not only just from two particular portfolios with strongest and weakest stock characteristics.
-This approach can potentially improve estimation efficiency.